SoftUni-Internal/interactive-content/EN/04-SOLID/06-Dependency-Inversion.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/05-SOLID/EN/interactive-java-oop-advanced-s.o.l.i.d-32-dependency-examples-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Understanding what **Dependency Inversion** is may take time, but let us have a look at few dependency examples and try to better understand what we are trying to achieve with this principle.
+Understanding what **Dependency Inversion** is may take time, but let us have a look at few examples and try to better understand what we are trying to achieve when applying this principle.

 **A dependency is any external component/system:**